Danse avec les stars season 1: Scoring

+Notes of each couples

 Averages

 This table only counts dances scored on the traditional 30-point scale.

 Highest and lowest scoring performances

 The best and worst performances in each dance according to the judges' marks are as follows (out of 30, except for Cha-Cha-Cha Marathon and Samba Marathon):

 Couples' Highest and lowest scoring performances

 According to the traditional 30-point scale.

 Styles, scores and songs

 Week 1

 Individual judges scores in the chart below (given in parentheses) are listed in this order from left to right: Alessandra Martines, Jean-Marc Généreux, Chris Marques.